dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 It gives a naming convention for the aforementioned artifacts and a simple model depicting allowable screen transitions.

-It illustrates these principles by giving the complete code for a simple CRUD application for a single database entity called Event, with a single field called 'eventName'.
+It illustrates the approach by giving the complete code for a simple CRUD application for a single database entity called Event, with a single field called 'eventName'.

-It selects and discusses coding patterns to achieve implementation challenges such as how to 'manage state' on the server between successive page requests, how to use CSS Selector Transforms to to efficiently render data as HTML.
+It selects and discusses coding patterns to achieve implementation challenges such as how to 'manage state' on the server between successive page requests and how to use CSS Selector Transforms to to efficiently render data as HTML.

 I use the Lift Mapper library to persist and retrieve data from the database,